Iulian-Liviu/gofile-cli/README.md

 - Errors output is pretty (still scary) 😊

 ### Tasks (Todos)
-- [ ] An progress bar, yet!
+- [ ] A progress bar, yet!
 (Still finding a way to make it).
 - [ ] Creating folder in the account root directory using account token.
+(Premium feature 💵)
 - [ ] Setting folders permissions, expiration date.
+(Premium feature 💵)
 - [ ] Deleting folder content.
+(Premium feature 💵)
 - [ ] Copy content from one folder to another.
+(Premium feature 💵)

+If you want to implement the premium features, please make a pull request and will verify and merge into the master repository.

 ### Todos Done (Tasks)
 - [x] Uploading multiple files.